About the Celebration

 The goals of NLCC are simple: to inspire a lifelong love of and commitment to the humanities in the public at large, to educate its audience on a variety of topics within the humanities, and to serve the local community.
 Our events, with very few exceptions, are free and open to the public.

-NLCC co-chairmen are Emily Williams, learning resources coordinator, Copiah-Lincoln Community College; and Lance Harris, site director, Grand Village of Natchez Indians.
+NLCC co-chairmen are Betty Jo Harris, instructor, Copiah-Lincoln Community College; and Lance Harris, site director, Grand Village of Natchez Indians.